uclaacm/hack-curriculum/stackschool/2-servers/README.md

 [^7]: There are methods beyond these.
 Check out Mozilla's [article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) on the subject if you're interested.

-[^8]: Specifically, this is a subsection called the Web
+[^8]: Specifically, this is a subsection called the Web.